 Pro-Trump Montclair student posted pic of tacos.
 Now she’s being bullied

-(I became aware of the situation because Lauren's a family friend.
-She asked that I not use her last name.)
+(I became aware of the situation because this student is a family friend.
+She asked that I not use her name.)

 Here's where it gets ugly.